 AlgaeCal is a calcium supplement produced by AlgaeCal Inc. that is made from red algae.
-AlgaeCal claims that their supplements slow bone loss, increase bone density, and are easily digestible.
+AlgaeCal claims its supplements slow bone loss, increase bone density, and are easily digestible.
 They say that because the algae plant draws calcium and minerals from seawater, the calcium is “pre-digested” and is more bio-accessible and “bone cell friendly.”

-There is also a study from 2012 not included on the AlgaeCal website that looks at the difference in bioavailability between AlgaeCal and Caltrate600 but no results have been posted yet.
+There is also a study from 2012 not included on the AlgaeCal website that looks at the difference in bioavailability between AlgaeCal and Caltrate600, but no results have been posted yet.
 Currently, there is no compelling clinical evidence to support AlgaeCal’s claims.

 Additionally, the studies of the effectiveness of AlgaeCal compared it to calcium carbonate and calcium citrate alone.
 It did not compare its effectiveness to common supplements that have a combination of other minerals, such as magnesium, zinc, and vitamin D3.
 These minerals are known to increase the bioavailability of calcium, and the presence of these vitamins and minerals in the AlgaeCal may increase its effectiveness.
 Therefore, the increased bioavailability of calcium would not be a unique feature of AlgaeCal, and AlgaeCal would not be more effective than these common, less expensive alternatives.